alanmaizon/glowing-five/README.md

 This is a web-based quiz game built using Python and the Flask web framework.
 The game loads questions from a CSV file and presents them to the player one at a time.
 The player wins by correctly answering 5 questions before making 3 incorrect attempts.

 ## Render Deployment
-You can access a live version of the application that is fully functional and accessible: [Live Demo](https://glowing-5.onrender.com)
+You can access a live version of the application that is fully functional: [Live Demo](https://glowing-5.onrender.com)

 Click the link to explore the quiz game and test it live!